Argument-dependent name lookup: Criticism

-(where a and b are of type N::A) because if N::swap(N::A&, N::A&) exists, the second of the above examples will call it while the first will not.
-Furthermore, if for some reason both N::swap(N::A&, N::A&) and std::swap(N::A&, N::A&) are defined, then the first example will call std::swap(N::A&, N::A&) but the second will not compile because swap(a, b) would be ambiguous.
+(where a and b are of type foo::Bar) because if foo::swap(foo::Bar&, foo::Bar&) exists, the second of the above examples will call it while the first will not.
+Furthermore, if for some reason both foo::swap(foo::Bar&, foo::Bar&) and std::swap(foo::Bar&, foo::Bar&) are defined, then the first example will call std::swap(foo::Bar&, foo::Bar&) but the second will not compile because swap(a, b) would be ambiguous.